Evolutionary-Intelligence/DistributedEvolutionaryComputation/Summary/Universities/ETHZ.md

   * "The optimization is done with the CMA-ES algorithm."

 #
+* Cardinale, J.O., 2013.
+[Unsupervised segmentation and shape posterior estimation under Bayesian image models](https://www.research-collection.ethz.ch/bitstream/handle/20.500.11850/69873/eth-7233-02.pdf).
+Doctoral dissertation, ETH Zurich.
+  * "We present a versatile proposal adaption scheme inspired by the covariancematrix-adaptation evolution strategy (CMA-ES).
+CMA-ES is a competitive stochastic optimization method introduced by Hansen and Ostermeier (1996).
+It uses a Gaussian proposal and adapts its covariance matrix in order to robustly search the state space."
 * Ulrich, T., 2012.
 [Exploring structural diversity in evolutionary algorithms](https://www.research-collection.ethz.ch/bitstream/handle/20.500.11850/56473/eth-6088-02.pdf).
 ETH Zurich.
 * https://www.research-collection.ethz.ch/handle/20.500.11850/72763